tonyjurg/Nestle1904GBI/docs/features/after.md

 ## Source description

-Determined from value of the XML tag `node` representing a word.
+Determined from the value of the XML tag `node` representing a word.

 ---
 ###### [Click here for list of all features](home.md#readme)